torstenzander/simple-semantic-versioning-plugin/README.md

 # Simple Semantic Versioning Plugin

-This plugin increases the semantic version in **version.gradle** by one for patch, minor and major version updates.
+This plugin increases the semantic version in **version.properties** by one for patch, minor and major version updates.
 You can define additional files in your gradle.build configuration.